The following is a list of terms used on the site, and their meanings

 How well can you tell where each individual sound in the music comes from.
 For example, you might hear a guitar on the left, a piano on the right, and the drums in the centre.
 If you're unsure please choose 5 - average.

 This is a weighted overall score for the headphones.
-The weightings may change from time to time, and will be posted on the site once we get around to it.
+The weightings may change from time to time, for example detail is considered more important than bass quality.

 Open headphones are any types of headphones that let you listen to the music without blocking out external sound.
 For example, wearing open headphones you would hear if someone spoke to you while the music was playing, so long as you don't have your volume too loud.